ikigami0513/aegis/aegis-docs/src/oop/classes.md

 ## Fields (Attributes)

 Aegis objects are dynamic.
-You can access and assign fields using the dot notation.
-The constructor parameters are automatically available as fields.
+You typically define your fields inside `init`, but you can access, modify, or add new fields at any time using the dot notation.

 ```aegis
 print admin.name // "Alice"